 188.8.131.52 Basic Worksheets

 The analyst worksheet (FD-431) with its general continuation sheet (FD-431a) comprise the basic worksheets.
 Part 3.3.2 provides step-by-step instructions for preparing these worksheets.
 Computer templates of the FD-431 and FD-431a preserve the general format of the printed forms.
 Local management reviews and approves such templates before use.
 Once worksheets are signed, the document becomes the final analytical package.
 LIMS generates a PDF file for transmission which contains similar information as required and presented in the handwritten analyst worksheet.

 See ORA Laboratory Manual Volume IV for worksheets related to program samples.

-Analysts may use various computer or electronic worksheets in lieu of the printed forms or computerized templates for entry of raw data and observations following the usual procedures for preparing the basic worksheets.
+Analysts may use various computer, electronic worksheets, or web application in lieu of the printed forms or computerized templates for entry of raw data and observations following the usual procedures for preparing the basic worksheets.
 All data and observations are recorded directly on these templates, either electronically or in writing on a hard-copy printed form.
 When data and observations are recorded electronically, laboratories take additional measures to protect its integrity.
 This may include the following:

 - The entering analyst should carefully review all such entries before closing an entry session (e.g. saving and closing the file containing the entries).